 The Culture Zone

-Katowice’s Culture Zone (Strefa Kultury) is located right in the city centre.
-It consists of the city’s iconic Spodek arena, the pristine NOSPR, home to the Polish National Radio Symphony Orchestra, one of the best concert halls in Europe in terms of acoustic quality, the International Congress Centre, as well as the fantastic, newly built Silesian Museum
+Katowice’s Culture Zone (Strefa Kultury) is located right in the city centre and visiting it is one of the best things to do in Katowice.
+It consists of the city’s iconic Spodek arena, the pristine NOSPR, home to the Polish National Radio Symphony Orchestra, one of the best concert halls in Europe in terms of acoustic quality, the International Congress Centre, as well as the fantastic, newly built Silesian Museum.

 This space is a true manifestation of Katowice’s journey from being a symbol of heavy industry to becoming the country’s cultural hub.
 Even more symbolic as it is settled on the territory of the former Katowice Coal Mine and visiting the complex is probably one of the best things to do and see in Katowice.